ibm-cloud-docs/openwhisk/openwhisk_cloudant.md

   /myBluemixOrg_myBluemixSpace/Bluemix_testCloudant_Credentials-1 private binding
   ```

-  Your package binding now contains the credentials associated with your Cloudant service instance.
+  Your package binding now contains the credentials that are associated with your Cloudant service instance.

 3. Check to see that the package binding that was created previously is configured with your Cloudant Bluemix service instance host and credentials.